Anello-Photonics/docs-A1/docs/getting_started_gnssins.rst

    :width: 50 %
    :align: center

-If you purchased the GNSS INS Evaluation Kit, you will also receive the items pictured below.
-See `Mechanicals <https://docs-a1.readthedocs.io/en/latest/mechanicals.html>`__ for schematic of the breakout cable.
+If you received an ANELLO GNSS INS Loaner unit, you will also receive the Accessory Kit with the items pictured below.
+For GNSS INS purchases, the Accessory Kit is sold separately and more information is available upon request.

 .. image:: media/GNSS_INS_EvalKit.png
    :width: 100 %